 Currently based in Washington, D.C., she works at a nonprofit research organization, where she researches the intersection of federal and state budget and tax policy.
-Beginning in Fall 2019, she will be a part-time student in the M.A. in Applied Economics program at The George Washington University, where she earned the Walter L. Green Endowment Fellowship.
+Beginning in Fall 2019, she will be a student in the M.A. in Applied Economics program at The George Washington University, where she earned the Walter L. Green Endowment Fellowship.

 Before working in D.C., she spent two years in Austin, TX, as a State Policy Fellow with the Center for Public Policy Priorities (CPPP), through the Center on Budget and Policy Priorities’ post-graduate fellowship program.
 At CPPP, she conducted research, published reports, and presented legislative testimony on Texas’ budget and tax policies.
 In addition, she was the lead organizer for Texas Forward, a coalition of over 70 organizations that advocated for fair budget and tax policies in Texas.